Bee – Harrison Township

-Location: Elk & Madison Townships, Vinton County – On hiking trails off of Stone Quarry Rd
+Location: Elk and Madison Townships, Vinton County – On hiking trails heading west off of Stone Quarry Rd south of US 50 in Vinton Experimental Forest

-A train station on the Marietta & Cincinnati Railroad, later bought by the B & O, was northwest of the furnace on Vinton Station Rd at the intersection of US 50.
+The train station on the Marietta & Cincinnati Railroad (later bought by the B&O) was northwest of the furnace on Vinton Station Rd at the intersection of US 50.
 There was also another general store and a blacksmith shop at that intersection.
 The railroad had a switch that ran southeast from Vinton Station to the furnace site.
-Part of the furnace, coke ovens, & the engine house foundation are still visible.
-The coke ovens were built in Belgium & only installed in a few furnaces around the world.
+Part of the furnace, coke ovens, and the engine house foundation are still visible.
+The coke ovens were built in Belgium and only installed in a few furnaces around the world.
 They were made to produce coke fuel out of coal for smelting iron in the furnace better.
 Unfortunately the coke didn’t burn well and production costs ended up being part of the company’s demise.

 The furnace site isn’t easy to get to.
 Stone Quarry Rd is a couple of miles east of McArthur, south off of US 50.
 Drive past a limestone quarry to where the road forks off.
-Take the left fork & go around a few bends to a trail that leads to a closed iron bridge in the woods on the right.
-It is actually an abandoned county road.
-Hike the trail staying to its right & follow the tree markers until you get to the furnace remnants.
+Take the left fork and go around a few bends to a trail that leads to a closed iron bridge in the woods on the right, heading west from the road.
+It’s actually an abandoned county road.
+Hike the trail staying to its right and follow the tree markers until you get to the furnace remnants.
 The ovens are up the hill behind the furnace.
 Despite being just about 2 miles from US 50, it’s amazing how remote the location seems to be while visiting.